TheOdinProject/curriculum/ruby/basics/methods.md

 my_name #=> "John Smith"
 ```

 ### Methods with Arguments

+* Why use arguments with methods - scope
-+difference between arguments and paramaters
+* The difference between arguments and paramaters
-?splat
-+named arguments
-?implicit hash at end
-- method scope
+* different ways to add parameters - named paramaters and splat

 ### Return values
-- explicit with the return keyword
+* explicit with the return keyword
-- implicit (last line evaluated)
+* implicit (last line evaluated)
-- difference between puts/print and return (beginner checks their work with puts all the time, but the computer is interested in the return not the puts)
+* difference between puts/print and return (beginner checks their work with puts all the time, but the computer is interested in the return not the puts)

 ## Exercises
-A group of exercises (If Applicable) for the student to complete in relation to the topic taught in the lesson.
+This will link to an external repo which will include exercises and tests

-## Additional Resources
+## Further Reading Resources
 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 Link to no more than three additional resources to avoid this section becoming too cluttered.